-The Learner should be credited for other valid approaches and responses.
+The candidate should be credited for other valid approaches and responses.

-The Learner should not be deducted marks for failing to reference the name of the leisure centre.
+The candidate should not be deducted marks for failing to reference the name of the bus route.

-The Learner should not be deducted marks for not addressing the scaffolding bullet points provided in the question.
+The candidate should not be deducted marks for not addressing the scaffolding bullet points provided in the question.

-Marks available Skills Coverage Ref.
-Marking breakdown 4 19.
-Use a range of punctuation correctly · A range of punctuation has been used and is consistently accurate throughout.
+Marks Skills Coverage Ref.
+Marking breakdown available 4 19.
+Use a range of Punctuation expectations: punctuation correctly capitalisation (upper case 'I', names, start of sentence, days, months, etc) commas exclamation marks full stops possessive apostrophes question marks.
+A range would be at least four of the above.
+A limited range would be fewer than four of above. of the A range of punctuation has been used and is consistently accurate throughout.
 Candidate has used items from the above range to clearly and correctly mark both simple and complex sentence structures and to emphasise meaning.
-Errors or omissions are rare, untypical and do not hinder meaning.
-4 A range of punctuation has been used and is accurate most of the time .
+4 Errors or omissions are rare, untypical and do not hinder meaning.
+A range of punctuation has been used and is accurate most of the time .
 Candidate has successfully used punctuation from the above range to mark simple sentence structures, and some attempt has been made to mark complex sentence structures.
 3 Errors or omissions occur infrequently and do not hinder meaning.
 A limited range of punctuation has been used and is accurate and consistent some of the time.
 Candidate has marked simple sentence structures correctly some of the time, and an infrequent attempt to mark more complex sentence structures has been made which is often inaccurate.
-Errors or omissions occur on some occasions but do not/almost never hinder meaning.
-2 A limited range of punctuation has been used but is rarely accurate.
+2 Errors or omissions occur on some occasions but do not/almost never hinder meaning.
+A limited range of punctuation has been used but is rarely accurate.
 Candidate has rarely marked simple sentence structures correctly and there has been little to no attempt to mark complex sentence structures.
 1 Errors or omissions occur regularly and often hinder meaning.
 A limited range of punctuation has been used inaccurately resulting in a significant impact on meaning.
 0 0 marks should be awarded for no awardable content.